datacommonsorg/docsite/api/python/stat_value.md

 **Returns**

  A `float` value of the `stat_var` for `place`, filtered by the optional parameters.
-If the optional parameters are specified, but are unavailable for the `stat_var`, then ... is returned.

 **Raises**

-* `ValueError` - If the payload returned by the Data Commons REST API is malformed.
+* `ValueError` - If no statistial value found for the place with the given parameters.

 Be sure to initialize the library.
 Check the [Python library setup guide](/api/python/) for more details.